Riham2025/DB/SQLServerBackupTypes/ExploringSQLServerBackupTypes/SQLBackup.md

 Restore Needs: Requires a full backup and all log backups in sequence up to the desired point.

 Note: Only available if the database is in Full or Bulk-logged recovery model.

+4. 📋 Copy-Only Backup
+What It Does: Creates a backup without affecting the sequence of other backups (like log chains or differential bases).

+Use Case: Useful for on-demand backups without disturbing the backup strategy (e.g., creating a temporary backup before an update).

+Types: Can be full or transaction log copy-only backups.

+Restore Needs: Treated independently; does not replace regular backups.